 Partner B =(78000-(5000+5000+12000+18000+3750))/2

 - This account shows the number of profits which can be divided among various heads.

-This has been a guide to Appropriation Account.
-Here we discuss the format of profit and loss (P&L) appropriation account along with an example and detail explanation.
+This article has been a guide to the Appropriation Account.
+Here we discuss the format of profit and loss (P&L) appropriation account along with an example and detailed explanation.
 You can learn more about financing from the following articles –